ULL-prompt-engineering/cookbook-location-and-weather-per-harald/README.md

 ## What you will build

 Our app is a simple agent that helps you find activities in your area.
+It has access to two functions,

+- `getLocation()` and
+- `getCurrentWeather(latitude, longitude)`.

-It has access to two functions, `getLocation()` and `getCurrentWeather()`, which means it can figure out where you’re located and what the weather is at the moment.
+which means it can figure out where you’re located and what the weather is at the moment.

-At this point, it's important to understand that OpenAI doesn't execute any code for you.
-It just tells your app which functions it should use in a given scenario, and then leaves it up to your app to invoke them.
+**The LLM doesn't execute any code for you.
+It just tells your app which functions it should use in a given scenario, and then leaves it up to your app to invoke them**.

 Once our agent knows your location and the weather, it'll use GPT’s internal knowledge to suggest suitable local activities for you.